HugoTex98/Health-Insurance-Cross-Sell-Prediction/README.md

 - Finalize the best-performing model and save it for potential deployment.
 - Explore model interpretability and SHAP values to understand the features driving predictions.

+## Requirements

+The code is written in Python and requires the following libraries:

+- Pandas
+- Requests
+- NumPy
+- Scikit-learn
+- Matplotlib
+- Seaborn

 ## Installation

 1. Clone the repository: